 This ordinance sets a 20-foot height limit, assuming a standard that is higher than typical height limits for accessory structures, but lower than the principal structure.
-Communities may want to consider balancing height with setback, allowing taller systems if set back farther, for instance, an extra foot of height for every additional two feet of setback.
-In rural (or large lot) areas height standards are unlikely to constrain solar development.
-Solar resources are unlikely to be constrained by trees or buildings on adjacent lots, and the lot is likely to have adequate solar resource for a ground-mount application even if the roof is shaded.
+An alternative is to balance height with setback, allowing taller systems if set back farther, for instance, an extra foot of height for every additional two feet of setback.
+In rural (or large lot) areas solar resources are unlikely to be constrained by trees or buildings on adjacent lots, and the lot is likely to have adequate solar resource for a lower (10-15 foot) ground-mount application.